Nodal quintic del Pezzo threefolds and their derived categories: Introduction

 \subsection{Organization of the paper}

-In \S \ref{preliminaries}, we provide background materials used in the paper.
-In \S \ref{cliffordspinor}, we review the Clifford algebras and spinor sheaves of a quadratic form.
-In \S \ref{noncomproj}, we introduce the push-forward and pull-back functors for the derived categories of noncommutative projective schemes and prove the projection formula (Lemma \ref{projf}).
-This formula is needed to work out the 3-nodal $X_3$ case (Proposition \ref{3rdcase}).
-In \S \ref{derivedfacts}, we include a fact about the derived categories crucial for the paper.
+In \S \ref{presec} we provide background materials used in the paper.
+In \S \ref{cliffordspinor} we review Clifford algebras and spinor sheaves of a quadratic form.
+In \S \ref{noncomproj} we introduce derived push-forward and pull-back functors for derived categories of noncommutative projective schemes and prove the projection formula (Lemma \ref{projf}).
+In \S \ref{derivedfacts} we present results on the derived push-forward functor of a proper morphism with fibers of dimension at most $1$ and explain in Proposition \ref{indsod} how to descend SODs via the derived push-forward functor.
+We also provide a generalization of Kawamata's result in Proposition \ref{kawaprop} that produces a non-trivial semiorthogonal component in the derived category of a projective threefold with multiple nodes.